softwarewolves/softwarewolves-doc/README.md

 --------

 The game follows a night and day cycle.
-* At night, the wolves pick a villager to kill, while everyone else "sleeps".
+* At night, the werewolf picks a villager to kill, while everyone else "sleeps".
 * During the day, the villagers wake up and discover that one of them has died, so they will discuss who might be the werewolf.
-The villagers lynch their guess, hoping it's a wolf.
-The villagers win if they kill all the wolves; the wolves win if there are the same number of them as villagers.
+The villagers lynch their guess, hoping it's the wolf.
+The villagers win if they kill the werewolf; the werewolf wins if there is only one villager left.

 The following roles can be distinguished:
 * Villager – The villager is the simplest role.
 In the daytime, you vote on who to kill.
-You try to narrow down who the wolf(s) is/are.
+You try to narrow down who the wolf is.
 * Werewolf – The wolf kills one of the villagers during the night.
-During the day, the Werewolf acts a villager trying to avoid suspicion.
+During the day, the werewolf acts a villager trying to avoid suspicion.

 Starting a game